We expect that the following five freedom principles are ensured in the primary production of all our products of animal

-From the start of 2026, we will no longer accept eggs form furnished cages into Kesko's selections.
+From the start of 2026, we will no longer accept shell eggs produced in furnished cages into Kesko's selections.
 The same applies to eggs used as an ingredient in our own brand products.

 Our aim is that K-retailers will stop the sale and store-specific procurement of eggs laid by hens in furnished cages by the end of 2025.

 Because some primary producers invested in furnished cages to meet with legislative requirements at the start of 2012, we do not consider excluding eggs from furnished cages from our selections a sustainable option before that.

 To encourage producers to move from furnished cages to more ethical forms of production, our aim is to add Pirkka free-range and organic eggs to our Thank the Producer model, in which we pay additional support directly to the primary producer.

 We do not accept into our selections any duck or goose liver which has been produced using force feeding.

 We do not accept white veal meat into our selections.

 We recommend the use of pain relief for the castration of male pigs.
 In some EU countries, castration without pain relief has already been banned in legislation.
 Many Finnish meat industry companies' production method guidelines also require the use of pain relief.